 - We will bill weekly on your case.
 We typically run billing on Fridays and charge your payment method for all work performed for the week.
 These funds go directly into our operating account and your initial retainer payment remains in the trust account.

 - The representation is week to week, which we’ve found makes paying fees more manageable.

 - If your payment method is ever rejected, we would apply the funds held in trust to the balance due.
 We’d then speak with you to determine whether you’d like us to replenish the trust account and continue the representation.

 This may seem a bit complicated, but the program delivers a powerful result: associate attorney representation at less than half our lowest hourly rate, paid weekly instead of monthly.
 If you’re interested in our Justice for All Program, please schedule a consultation.

 Costs & Expenses of Divorce & Family Law Cases

 Regardless of whether you hire an attorney, it’s important that you consider the other costs associated with a divorce or other family law case.
 Most case types require that you pay a filing fee and cost of the summons to the clerk of court.
 Most cases also require personal service of process.
 This means you’ll need to pay an additional fee to the sheriff or to a constable, who will properly serve the initial court documents upon the other party.

 The rest of your expenses will coincide with the discovery you do and the professionals you hire to assist with the case.
 If you take a deposition, for example, you’ll incur the stenographer’s “sitting fee.”
 You’ll also incur charges for the deposition transcript, typically billed by the page.
 If you send a records request to a third party, such as a bank, that party will likely charge you for it’s work in compiling the records.
 Whether you have an attorney or not, you should do a cost-benefit analysis on each part of your discovery plan before putting it into action.

-How Much Will My Divorce Cost?
+How Much Will My Case Cost?